Ryanf55/outback_mate_rs232/README.md

 Python API for Outback Power Systems Mate using RS232

 This is a really simple python module to talk to a Outback Mate using python.

+To use a replacement of the Outback Mate entirely with more options, but requiring soldering custom hardware, see [pymate](https://github.com/jorticus/pymate).
+Pymate also has a [RS232 module](https://github.com/jorticus/pymate/blob/master/pymate/matecom.py) but its functionality is more limited than here

-It is formatted as a python package, so go to the directory above outback_mate_rs232.
+It is formatted as a python package, so after cloning, go to the directory above outback_mate_rs232.
 ` $ python3 -m pip install -e outback_mate_rs232/`

 ## Hardware required